 Autism

-Autism is a neurobehavioral disorder with four distinct autism diagnoses, all, enveloping a spectrum of symptoms and impairments that range in severity.
+Autism is a neurobehavioral disorder with four distinct autism diagnoses, all enveloping a spectrum of symptoms and impairments that range in severity.
 Autism is characterized by difficulty in communicating and interacting with others, and obsessive or repetitive behavior.
+Autism can make it difficult for individuals to interact socially, both with verbal and nonverbal communication.
+This can make it difficult for your child to make or maintain friendships, or to get along with family members.
+When they mature, it can be harder for them to have intimate relationships.
+They may also develop repetitive, obsessive or ritualistic behaviors that interfere with their daily life.

 Specific goals of speech therapy include helping the individual with autism: